bufistov/portablebackgammon/README.md

 INTRODUCTION:
 ------------------------------------------------------------------------------------------------

-Forumosa Backgammon is a Backgammon game split into 2 distinct sections:
+Portable Backgammon is a Backgammon game split into 2 distinct sections:

 - LOCAL PLAY - allows you to play against a friend at the same computer as you, or play against yourself or a (very dumb) computer opponent.